Best HVAC Schools in North Dakota

 Here’s what you need to know to choose the right program and meet state requirements.

-HVAC Licensing in North Dakota
+HVAC licensing in North Dakota

 Before you start training, understand the state rules that apply once you’re in the field.
 In North Dakota, HVAC contractors must be licensed by the State Board of Plumbing if they perform work on heating and cooling systems connected to hydronic or steam piping.
 Some local cities or counties may have their own licensing for HVAC-related work.